 Corams Fields (4 miles)

-- has a wide variety of activities including extensive lawns for free play (and very suitable for family picnics), artificial turf sports pitches, a paddling pool, sandpits, a flying fox and other slides, a pets corner (with sheep, goats, ducks, hens and more), vege cafe, a nursery and drop-ins for u5's andl lots of other organised activities.
+has a wide variety of activities including extensive lawns for free play (and very suitable for family picnics), artificial turf sports pitches, a paddling pool, sandpits, a flying fox and other slides, a city farm with pets corner (with sheep, goats, ducks, hens and more), vege cafe, a nursery and drop-ins for under 5s andl lots of other organised activities.

 St Johns Wood Playground (5 miles)